spring-jdbc-crud/simplejdbcmapper/README.md

 @Column(name="somecolumnname")
 This will map the property to the column specified by name attribute.

-@Column(sqlType = Types.TIMESTAMP_WITH_TIMEZONE)
+@Column(sqlType = somejavasqlTypes)
 This will override the sqlType of the database metadata for the column.
-Use this in cases where drivers dont return the  correct sql type.
-For example some postgres drivers for column definition 'TIMESTAMP WITH TIMEZONE' return java.sql.Types.TIMESTAMP instead of Types.TIMESTAMP_WITH_TIMEZONE) which causes conversion failures when used with OffsetDateTime.
-You can use the above attribute to override the sqlType.
+Use this in cases where drivers don't return the  correct sql type.
+For example some postgres drivers for column definition 'TIMESTAMP WITH TIMEZONE' return java.sql.Types.TIMESTAMP instead of Types.TIMESTAMP_WITH_TIMEZONE, which causes conversion failures when used with OffsetDateTime.
+You can use the above attribute to override the database metadata sqlType.

 **@Version**